mr-3/mrcube-en-docs/docs/source/install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Download **mrcube-22.5.2.msi** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and open the file.
 #.
 The message "Windows protected your PC" is displayed.
 Then, click on the "More info" link.
 #.
-Click the 'Run anyway' button.
+Click the "Run anyway" button.
 #.
-'Do you want to allow this app from an unknown publisher to make changes to your device?' is displayed in the dialog box.
-Then, Click 'Yes'.
+"Do you want to allow this app from an unknown publisher to make changes to your device?" is displayed in the dialog box.
+Then, Click "Yes" button.
 #.
 Run the shortcut that is created on the desktop.

 macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Download and extract **mrcube-22.5.2-x64.dmg** from the `download page <https://github.com/mr-3/mrcube/releases>`_ and copy **mrcube-22.5.2.app** to the 'Applications' folder.
 #.
 Run **mrcube-22.5.2.app**.
 #.
-The message "mrcube-22.5.2 is an application downloaded from the Internet.
-Are you sure you want to open it?"
-Click the "Open" button.
+The message "\"mrcube-22.5.2.app\" is an app downloaded from the Internet.
+Are you sure you want to open it?" is displayed.
+Then, click the "Open" button.

 How to Uninstall
 ----------------